Trump Administration Seeks to Loosen Hiring Requirements to Beef Up Border Patrol

 “It’s a bit unusual, but it’s a really unusual transition,” said David Martin, a former counsel for DHS and the Departments of State and Justice, and now a professor emeritus at the University of Virginia law school.
 “Particularly with the focus on immigration so early and so vehemently in the new administration.”

-Photo credit: John Moore / Staff
+Photo Credit: John Moore / Staff